 - Sugar | I use all-natural pure cane sugar which adds a little caramel taste and requires creaming a little longer, granulated white sugar or bakers sugar also called caster sugar may be substituted.
 I even know of people who have used powdered sugar and brown sugar.

-- Pure vanilla Extract | Adds a lovely vanilla hint to the cookie, try other extracts as well, like almond, lemon, orange, but just add ⅛-¼ teaspoon
+- Optional vanilla Extract | Adds a lovely vanilla hint to the cookie; try other extracts as well, like almond, lemon, orange, but add ⅛-¼ teaspoon.

-- All-purpose flour | I use unbleached flour in most of my baking, see below for how to make gluten-free
+- All-purpose flour | I use unbleached flour in most of my baking; see below for how to make gluten-free.

 - Cornstarch | Cornstarch adds an amazing tenderness, lightness and a bit of chew to the cookie.
-A soft, buttery bite, I like non-GMO cornstarch
+A soft, buttery bite, I like non-GMO cornstarch.
+And yes, this was in our Scottish friends’ original recipe!

 - Sea salt | Or kosher salt, you just need a touch!
 If using table salt, use a little less.